Brand New Theatre: 24-Hour Festival

 BNT also sponsors a 24-hour theater festival every spring.
 From 10 pm to 10 am, individuals and teams work together to produce the script for a show or a series of shows based on a prompt.
 Then, from 10 am to 10 pm, the script is passed off to actors and producers, who memorize lines, block the show, acquire necessary props, costumes, and sets, and rehearse the show.
 At 10 pm, the curtain goes up, exactly one day after the show was first conceived.

 Writers' Workshop

-In 2014, BNT will expand its one-acts writers workshop into an open forum that meets regularly, as a resource for student playwrights throughout USC to offer feedback and help to one another on scripts they're drafting.
+In 2014, BNT expanded its one-acts writers workshop into an open forum that meets regularly, as a resource for student playwrights throughout USC to offer feedback and help to one another on scripts they're drafting.
 The workshop meets twice a month, and is not officially associated with the selection process for BNT's productions that year.

+Staged Readings

+BNT frequently produces staged readings, selected by the BNT executive board from work submitted by members of the student body.
+The selection process is similar to that of the one-act and full-length productions.